pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-The inventor of the frisbee was turned into a frisbee after he died.
+Your brain uses the same amount of power as a 10-watt lightbulb.